MAU stands for monthly active user, it’s the number of users that have done something meaningful in your product in the last 30 days/calendar month.

-Monthly active users can also be the basis for other metrics like the lifetime value of a customer and cost per acquisition.
-Most importantly, MAU can indicate the perceived value of an app, service or product.
-It’s so vital for social media platforms like Twitter and Facebook that valuations of these businesses are tied to the number of monthly active users.
-This, in turn, can impact a company’s ability to secure financing and capital.
+Monthly active users can also be the basis for other metrics, such as the lifetime value (LTV) of a customer and cost per acquisition.
+Most importantly, MAU can indicate the perceived value of an app, service, or product.

 Daily active users (DAU) is a related metric that is usually tracked alongside MAU.
 DAU is the number of unique active users on a given day.
-DAU can help you identify superusers or it may be a better barometer of product/service performance than MAU.
+DAU can help you identify super users and may be a better barometer of product/service performance than MAU.

 - Account name/username

 - Email address

 - ID number

 Don’t be alarmed if your MAU or DAU fluctuates wildly at times.
 Because outside forces can influence daily and monthly use, you’ll probably see data anomalies.
 It’s not uncommon for MAU to increase after a successful marketing campaign or positive press sending an influx of users your way.
 What you want to see is steady MAU growth over time.
 Growth indicates that retention and acquisition are stronger than churn.

 These metrics can also be used to calculate the DAU/MAU ratio.
 Simply divide DAU by MAU to get the user ratio percentage.
 Example: If you have 1,000 daily users and 5,000 monthly users, the DAU/MAU ratio is 20%.
 The DAU/MAU ratio will tell you the rate of returning users (a.k.a. stickiness).
 A high rate suggests good engagement and perceived value, whereas a low rate indicates a lack of interest that requires further analysis.